cheungr888/Tic-Tac-Toe/README.md

 To get the game to run, follow the commands below.

-Open a terminal > type in the following w/out quotes > "java -jar TicTacToe.jar"
+Download the .jar file > Open a terminal > type in the following w/out quotes > "java -jar TicTacToe.jar"